-On May 25, 2018, a new privacy law called the General Data Protection Regulation (GDPR) took effect in the European Union (EU).
-It replaces the Data Protection Directive (‘the Directive’), which has been in effect since 1995.
+On May 25, 2018, the General Data Protection Regulation (GDPR) took effect in the European Union (EU) and following Brexit the UK GDPR took effect in the UK.

 Data Processing Agreement

 Healthy.io has published a Data Processing Agreement (DPA) for each of its product groups to incorporate the appropriate terms required by the GDPR into the relevant customer agreements.
 Under the supervision of EU privacy experts, Healthy.io created these DPAs, designed them to comply with the GDPR, and reflect the specific details of the data processing activities within Healthy.io services.
 All customers processing personal data that is subject to the GDPR through Healthy.io services must have a DPA with the company to allow both the customer and Healthy.io to comply with the GDPR DPA requirements.

 If a customer subject to GDPR is currently using Healthy.io’s service agreement without a GDPR DPA, they should reach out to their relevant contact in Healthy.io and request a copy of the DPA.